The history of Craft Tea

-I was a long haired, big bearded security guard at arguably the best-run music venue in the nation, when a dream job opened up for a giant corporation.
-The work itself wasn’t anything to brag about, but it sent you EVERWHERE.
+I was a long haired, big bearded security guard working at a music venue in Washington, D.C. when a dream job opened up for a giant corporation.
+The work itself wasn’t anything to brag about, but it sent you EVERYWHERE.
 It was too good of an opportunity to let pass, so I buzzed my hair, shaved my Cast Away beard, and joined the machine.

 Before my first trip, my co-workers advised me to collect something on my trips.
 Some collect magnets; others shot glasses.
 I collected musical instruments.
 Only problem?
 I never learned to play a guitar, so how was I expected to pluck a Turkish baglama??
-I decided to experiment with kava-kava - a Polynesian muscle relaxer - nicknamed “the root of happiness.”
-It came recommended to me at a place called Smile Herbshop.
+I decided to experiment with kava-kava - a Polynesian muscle relaxer nicknamed “the root of happiness.”
+It was recommended to me at a place called Smile Herb Shop.

 The effects were there, but the taste was rough.
 My mad scientist method wasn’t helping.
 Sprinkling herbs of all kinds into a large pot of boiling water with no rhyme or reason typically yielded brutal results.
 “It needs honey” was never said… It ALWAYS needed honey.